Campbell Soup Co. Shares Close in on 52-Week Low - Market Mover

 Per Group Comparative Performance

-- The company's stock price performance over the past 12 months lags the peer average by -98.8%
+- The company's stock price performance over the past 12 months beats the peer average by -49.4%

 - The company's price-to-earnings ratio, which relates a company's share price to its earnings per share, is 41.3% higher than the average peer.